How To Start An NGO: 7 Steps, Types Of NGO And Its Benefits

 • The name you plan to register should not indicate any sponsorship from the central government.

-When filing the form, you will be required to enter your DIN number.
-In case, you haven’t yet been allotted a DIN you can enter your PAN or passport number.
+When filing the form, you must enter your DIN number.
+If you don’t have a DIN yet, you can use your PAN or passport number instead.

 3. Approval form INC 12